 READINESS FOR ENHANCED

-• Expresses willingness to enhance communication ability
+• Expresses desire to enhance decision making

 ASSESSMENT FOCUS (Refer to comprehensive assessment parameters.)

 • Express the desire to make effective decisions.